kitsook/AndSafe3/README.md

 Note that for AndSafe3, if you uninstall the app, you will also delete all exported files.

+**Why I can export notes even when I didn't enter the correct password?**

+Notes should be protected by strong password and encryption algorithm, not by hiding them in the app database.

 **I used previous version of AndSafe.
 Can I import my notes into AndSafe3?**

 AndSafe3 can import notes from AndSafe version 2 but not the other way around.
 Just export your notes in AndSafe, then open AndSafe3 and use the import function.